 Merrill Lynch as lead underwriter – Energy Partners, Ltd.

-For over 30 years, Philip has helped clients structure, negotiate and close real estate and business transactions.
+For over 30 years, Philip has helped clients structure, negotiate, and close real estate and business transactions.

 Philip’s real estate practice has primarily focused on acquisitions and divestitures of commercial and industrial real property, leasing transactions (including ground leases and sale-leasebacks), and development projects.
 He has assisted clients with many types of real estate, including multifamily properties, shopping centers, office buildings, industrial facilities, ranches, university and municipal properties, and timberland and other unimproved land.